reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 Monitoring and observability are essential in distributed environments and they rely on effective health checking mechanisms that can be observed at runtime.

-We will build health check functions in Spring Boot applications and make them observable by capturing useful health metrics and integrate with popular monitoring and visualization tools - Prometheus and Grafana.
+We will build health check functions in Spring Boot applications and make them observable by capturing useful health metrics and integrate with popular monitoring tools.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-health-check" %}

 ## Why Do we use Health Checks?
-A distributed system is composed of many moving parts like a database, queues, other services.**Health check functions tell us the status of our running application like whether the service is slow or not available.**
+A distributed system is composed of many moving parts like a database, queues, and other services.**Health check functions tell us the status of our running application like whether the service is slow or not available.**

 We also learn to predict the system health in the future by observing any anomalies in a series of metrics like memory utilization, errors, and disk space.
 This allows us to take mitigating actions like restarting instances, falling back to a redundant instance, or throttling the incoming requests.